hashicorp/terraform-provider-google/website/docs/r/compute_global_forwarding_rule.html.markdown

 * `psc_connection_status` -
   The PSC connection status of the PSC Forwarding Rule.
 Possible values: `STATUS_UNSPECIFIED`, `PENDING`, `ACCEPTED`, `REJECTED`, `CLOSED`

+* `forwarding_rule_id` -
+  The unique identifier number for the resource.
+This identifier is defined by the server.

 * `label_fingerprint` -
   The fingerprint used for optimistic locking of this resource.
 Used internally during updates.